rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

 # Appendix: Airgapped Computer

-!!! warning "work in progress"

 Even if you use
  [Dice and Paper](dice.md#dice-and-paper)
  to generate a seed phrase,
  you will need a computer to manage your private keys (which are generated from a seed phrase).
-A computer will be needed
- to sign transactions with your private keys, as well as verify receive addresses.
+Additionally, a computer will be needed to sign transactions with your private keys, as well as verify your addresses.
-It is recommended to use a dedicated computer -- a computer which is airgapped and well secured.
+It is recommended to use a dedicated computer -- a computer which is airgapped and well-secured.